 Insurance is something you buy but hope you’ll never have to use.
-So unless you’ve gone through it before–and we hope you haven’t–you might not be fully aware of how the claims process works after a natural disaster or what you can do to locate (or replace) important records you’ve lost after a hurricane, tornado, or earthquake.
+So unless you’ve gone through it before–and we hope you haven’t–you might not be fully aware of how the claims process works after a natural disaster or what you can do to locate (or replace) important records you’ve lost after a hurricane, tornado, earthquake, or severe winter storm.

-Here are the answers to some common insurance claim questions, courtesy of our partner Hiscox.
+Here are the answers to some common insurance claim questions.

 What is the claims process?
 What can you expect?